Michigan has become one the latest states to offer online and mobile sports betting and online casino gambling to its residents.

 Michigan is offering betting on all of the major North American sports.
 In fact, one of the key elements in launching retail sports betting by March was to be up and operational for March Madness.
 The NCAA men’s basketball tournament is among the top annual sports betting events in North America.

-What Are the Biggest Leagues In the State?
+What Are the Biggest Leagues in the State?

 Michigan bettors can wager on home teams in almost every major North American sport.
-The NFL Detroit Lions are kings of the city, but MLB’s Detroit Tigers, the NHL’s Detroit Red Wings and the NBA’s Detroit Red Wings also hold on to a very fervent following.
+The NFL Detroit Lions are kings of the city, but MLB’s Detroit Tigers, the NHL’s Detroit Red Wings and the NBA’s Detroit Pistons also hold on to a very fervent following.
 The PGA Tour stops annually in Detroit.

 You can also place bets on college sporting events around Michigan, including ones that entail teams in the state.
 These include games involving Michigan, Michigan State, Oakland, the University of Detroit, Eastern Michigan, Central Michigan, Western Michigan, and Wayne State.